tsogkas/amat/README.md

 ### TODO:
 ### HIGH PRIORITY ---------------------------------------------------------
+- eliminate disconnected 1-radius pixels from the amat.
 - refineMAT() has a bug that sometimes removes some of the branches.
+- make sure the encodings are correct after refining.
 - run experiments on boundary detection.
 - run experiments on object proposal.
+- go through recent papers on (non-semantic) segmentation and setup code for segmentation experiments.
 - try replacing reconstructionError() from summing all errors to returning the maximum of the errors of all contained disks, by using the equivalent formula
-- make sure the encodings are correct after refining.

 ### low priority ----------------------------------------------------------
 - Speedup amat.